VandyHacks/datascience-beginners/README.md

-# How to start Python data science 10 minutes
+# How to do Data Science in 10 minutes of Python
 *For the hackers at VandyHacks 2018*

 # Preface